Skip to main content

 macOS Password Config profile

-Screenshot of Microsoft Intune macOS configuration profile for passwords
+Microsoft Intune macOS configuration profile for passwords.

 As there isn’t a five second option for when a password is required, with the minimum being one minute, we’ve set this to be immediately.